 Sonship is the very start of the journey, but the final answer to what God sees as the fuller and fuller picture of team is FAMILY.

-God’s family is the greatest picture of team, but not all teams are God’s wonderful family.
+God’s family is the greatest picture of the team, but not all teams are God’s wonderful family.

 We corporately long for God’s glory and power to be demonstrated in the earth through the gospel.
 The great commission is our mission as a family, and together, Jesus is the overwhelmingly magnificent obsession of everything we do.

-As a family we want to reach out and draw others to the wonderful table of fellowship that we share together.
-Family is more than team, much more than team.
+As a family, we want to reach out and draw others to the wonderful table of fellowship that we share together.
+A family is more than team, much more than team.

 If you know Jesus as Lord then you are part of the family not of a team!

-In terms of prophetic ministry it means that we are prepared to be tolerant, to encourage people to step out in God not to prove themselves or build profile, but to encourage the Church.
+In terms of prophetic ministry, it means that we are prepared to be tolerant, to encourage people to step out in God not to prove themselves or build a profile, but to encourage the Church.

-I think that our expression is generally that of family, but for convenience we call ourselves team.
+I think that our expression is generally that of family, but for convenience, we call ourselves a team.
 Encourage the family spirit in your church – the results will be warmly encouraging.